x404/shoppinglist/README.md

 4. Improve a11y following WCAG standards
 6. Ordering and Sorting categories and products
 7. Bulk actions (Multiple select for deleting/ mark as purchased)
-8. Add sorting by: purchase, title, quantity
+8. Add sorting by: status, title, quantity
 9. Option to hide empty categories
 10. Pagination for large list
 12. Dark mode support